Economic Policy (Full)

 A sustainable building industry must be established to not only meet the housing crisis, but also ongoing development of our housing and building infrastructure.
 A balance must be struck between the important economic benefit that immigration brings and the welfare of those who already call New Zealand home.

 Our country continues to import and use significant quantities of oil, gas, and minerals.
 New Conservative will practice proper stewardship (kaitiakitanga) of our treasures (taonga) by opening up the drilling and mining sectors to ensure that we achieve energy independence and meet the energy demands of the future.

-New Conservative will overhaul the income tax system by replacing the bottom bracket with a $20,000 tax-free threshold, with other brackets raised considerably.
+New Conservative will overhaul the income tax system by replacing the bottom bracket with a $20,000 tax-free threshold.

 New Conservative is committed to the following principles of economic governance:

 Economic growth must come from a broad base of sectors, which is ultimately the source for pulling people out of poverty.

 Government must run a balanced budget, pay down debt, and save for the future.

 Families must be allowed to retain more of their incomes to provide for themselves and each generation should pay its own way.